-- 1. Selecting cases to present to advocates
+Selecting cases to present to advocates

 - a.
 Team selection of advocate

 - i.
-By advocate supervisors and executive director
+By director of advocacy, advocacy team leader, advocate supervisors and executive director

 - ii.
 We all participate in training so we get to know the advocates well; we can gauge what cases would be good fits for which advocates (including any advocate's particular skill set (i.e. former teacher, former nurse)

 - b.
 Advocate preferences- what does that advocate want in a case?

 - i.
 Age of children

 - I.e. Babies, school-aged, older youth

 - ii.
 Gender of children

 - iii.
 Sibling group or single child

 - iv.
 Placement

 - Near the advocate's home or work

-- We tell advocates that placement is never for sure and they could not only be moved, but they could be moved far away- so do not let placement be the sole deciding factor of whether or not to take a case
+We tell advocates that placement is never for sure and they could not only be moved, but they could be moved far away- so do not let placement be the sole deciding factor of whether or not to take a case

-Section 17.2: Assigning/Accepting a Case.
+Section 20.2 Assigning/Accepting a Case

-- 1. From the advocate preferences and what our team deems a good fit, we choose our first choice, second choice, and sometimes third choice advocate for a case - 2.
+- 1. Volunteers are assigned to children with consideration to experience, knowledge, skills, and performance as a CASA volunteer; nature and difficulty of the current assignments; specific circumstances and availability of the volunteer - 2.
 We reach out to first choice advocate, if they cannot commit, we go onto second choice, etc. - 3.
-We schedule an in-person meeting with the advocate to discuss the case in detail, give them a chance to read the affidavit, ask any questions they may have - 4.
+We schedule an in-person or virtual if circumstances do not allow for an in-person meeting with the advocate to discuss the case in detail, give them a chance to read the affidavit, ask any questions they may have - 4.
 If after this meeting, the advocate feels it is a good fit, we assign them to the case - 5.
-Once the advocate accepts the case they must complete the online Case Acceptance and agree to maintain confidentiality.
+Once the advocate accepts the case, they must complete the online Case Acceptance and agree to maintain confidentiality.
 The electronically signed form will be uploaded into the volunteer record in Optima under documents and included in the documents of the case.

-Section 17.3: Notification of Advocate
+Section 20.3 Notification of Advocate

-- 1. Once assigned, we fill out our notice to the court, which includes the advocate's name - 2.
-We file this with the court and then email a copy to all parties
+1. Once assigned, program staff must fill out the notice to the court, which includes the advocate's name, case related information to complete the form and e-file into the courts designated system and ensure all parties receive a copy.